nikcleju/ESDM_Course/Lectures/00_Introduction.md

 - Exam
     - 60% of final grade
-    - Consists of both theory questions and exercises
+    - Consists of both theory questions and exercises (e.g. 1 problem + a few theory questions)
-    - Final format to be decided (e.g. questions (like in Information Theory exam), both for theory and exercises)
+    -

 - Laboratory
     - 20% of final grade